madesh6554/AI-Powered-Digital-Twin-Prototype-for-Satellite-Health-Monitoring/README.md

 For a complete walkthrough of the system, watch the **Satellite Health Monitoring Dashboard Demo**:
 []\(Satellite Health Monitoring Dashboard Sample Video.mp4)

-## Next Improvements
+## Improvement

-- Tune the dataset to improve the accuracy and reliability of telemetry data.
+- Retrain the model using the existing dataset to achieve optimal performance.

-- Incorporate more realistic data to better simulate real satellite conditions.
+- Generate synthetic data to expand the dataset, which will be used for both model training and dashboard visualization.

-- Enhance the dashboard for improved visualization and usability.
+- Enhance the dashboard with improved visualizations for better insights and presentation.
+- Connect the dashboard to MySQL for real-time data access and updates.